-When comparing income groups between San Joaquin Valley counties, patterns in Fresno County closely mirror many of the San Joaquin Valley counties, supporting the patterns shown in FIGURE 3-7 INCOME PATTERNS IN THE REGION.
-FIGURE 3-8 REGIONAL MEDIAN INCOMES, presents the geographic patterns of median income in Fresno County compared to the region.
+When comparing income groups between San Joaquin Valley counties, patterns in Fresno County closely mirror many of the San Joaquin Valley counties, supporting the patterns shown in Figure 3-7, Income Groups in the Region.
+Figure 3-8, Regional Median Incomes, presents the geographic patterns of median income in Fresno County compared to the region.